kasidis-manasurangkul/Cs50x_final_project2---English-ver-/README.md

 - Download project
 - Run command `pip install -r requirements.txt`
 - Run `flask run`
-- Open a website, login as admin and create a user account in the insertion page (for registering as admin, you have to do it via SQLite IDE only)
+- Open a website, login as admin and create a user account in the insertion page (you can only register as an admin via a SQLite IDE)

 **Login page is used for both admins and users